Kent beat Somerset to win T20 Blast

 Kent Spitfires proved too strong for Somerset under the Edgbaston lights as they won the 2021 T20 Blast by 25 runs.

-After beating Sussex by 21 runs in the semi-final, Kent won by an even greater margin in the final as they beat 2005 winners and now four-times beaten finalists Somerset.
+After beating Sussex by 21 runs in the semi-final, Kent put in an incredible fielding display in the final as they beat 2005 winners and now four-times beaten finalists Somerset.

 Jordan Cox, with 58 not out off 28 balls, and England's Zak Crawley (41) were the stars in Kent's 167-7.